Beryex/URL-Relevance-Prediction/README.md

 ```

 ## Usage
-We implement multiple dataset preprocessing and data mining methods, play with them and find the true relationships between the 10 attributes and the relevance.
+We have implemented multiple dataset preprocessing and data mining methods, experimented with them and tried to find the true relationships between the 10 attributes and the relevance.

 ## Results
-For traditional methods, boosting works the best and we record the effect of dataset preprocessing on boosting with optimal hyperparameter.
+For traditional methods, boosting has shown the best results and we have recorded the effect of dataset preprocessing on boosting with the optimal hyperparameters.

 | Standardize | Remove Sig5 | Remove Outlier | Kernel Methods | Apply PCA | CV Average Accuracy  | Test Accuracy |
 |-------------|-------------|----------------|----------------|-----------|----------------------|---------------|